-In this article, we’re going to introduce to you a process for conducting an incident investigation.
+In this article, we’re going to introduce to you a relatively standard process for conducting an incident investigation.
 While we think you’ll find this article and method helpful, know that you may also want to explore an alternative method of incident investigation that uses a learning team.

 An incident investigation is something you (and/or others in your company) should perform when an incident occurs at the workplace.
-This can include near-misses, accidents, property damage, illnesses, injuries, and fatalities.
+This can include near-misses, quality problems, accidents, property damage, illnesses, injuries, and fatalities.

 There are two primary purposes of an incident investigation.
 The first purpose is to identify the root cause or causes of the incident.
 That’s the short-term goal.
 And the second purpose is to use the information gathered in the incident investigation, and the determination of the root cause, to prevent a similar incident from happening again.
 That’s the long-term goal.